 In March 2021, we announced that the FDA approved the NDA for AZSTARYS, a once-daily product for the treatment of ADHD in patients ranging from six years and older.
-Corium is leading the commercialization of AZSTARYS per the AZSTARYS License Agreement.
-Corium commercially launched AZSTARYS in the United States during the third quarter of 2021.
+Corium is leading the commercialization of AZSTARYS in the U.S. under the AZSTARYS License Agreement.
+Corium commercially launched AZSTARYS in the U.S. in July 2021.
+In December 2021, Commave Therapeutics, S.A. sublicensed to Shanghai Ark Biopharmaceutical Co., Ltd. the commercialization rights Greater China, including mainland China, Hong Kong, Macau and Taiwan.